 Garbage & Recycling Collection

-The Village of Hartland contracts with Advanced Disposal for the collection of residential garbage and recyclable materials.
+The Village of Hartland contracts with Waste Management for the collection of residential garbage and recyclable materials.
 The program, developed in cooperation with Waukesha County and many other municipalities in the county, provides for an expanded list of recyclable materials and streamlines the process of handling and collecting refuse and recycling.
 The current contract will save Village residents over $75,000 annually and more than $600,000 over the life of the contract.
 The cost for this service is included as a special charge on the annual tax bill.

 Both refuse and recycling is collected from all households curbside on Tuesdays.
 Refuse/garbage is collected weekly from the container provided to each household by the contractor.
 This container is approximately 65 gallons in size and includes the words "trash only" on the lid.
 Recyclable material is collected every other week from the larger container provided to each household by the contractor.
 This container is approximately 96 gallons in size and includes the words "recyclables only" and an orange informational label on the lid, which is a different color.
 The only exception to these containers and collection rules is for certain designated land conservation areas that have smaller roadways.
 These areas have received new smaller recycling containers and both refuse and recycling will be collected weekly.